belzig/Tibber-Domoticz-slow/README.md

 PUlse = 1
 in plugin.py

-WARNING: Tibber probably lock your API Key if you enable  Realtime Messurment.
+WARNING: Tibber probably will lock your API Key if you enable  Realtime Messurment.

 ----- The Usage of this Version is completely without any guarantee, you use it on your own risk.
 I am not responsible for any damage the plugin causes ----------